Professor Costas Georgopoulos CEng FHEA FCS FICE FIStructE

 Leadership and management

-My achievements as HoD in 2015-18 are summarised below:
+Achievements during my HoD tenure in 2015-18 are summarised below:

 NSS2017: Led the spectacular Improvement (from 71% in 2016 to 92% in 2017) KU=80% Sector=84%

-Recruitment: Led the amazing recruitment for UG (+24% from last year and 9% above target) and encouraging for PG (similar to last year)
+Recruitment: Led the amazing recruitment for UG (+24% from last year and 9% above target) and encouraging for PG (like last year)

 Professional Practice Strategy: teaching informed by professional practice; academics engaged in the development of their professional discipline; students enabled to fulfil professional employment.
 In achieving these aims, we facilitate student placements; we participate in national and international student competitions; we train students for professional exams; we establish, develop and use student societies and alumni networks; we nurture relationships with industry for mentoring purposes; we have embedded professional employability into our curriculum; we provide continuous tutoring to our students (Personal Tutoring System) and support their academic skills (Academic Success Centre).
 Professional Practice is one of the essential pillars supporting our course design and delivery for an enhanced student experience.